 • Dual carriageways and motorways: 60mph (96km/h)

-Where posted speed limit is 50mph, 40mph, 30mph or 20mph, if a lower limit applies to ‘normal’ traffic, it does to a car towing a van.
+Where the posted speed limit is 50mph, 40mph, 30mph or 20mph, if a lower limit applies to ‘normal’ traffic, it does to a car towing a van.

 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Caravan magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things caravan related.